-PhD applications in Turkey will require additional application documents and processes.
+PhD applications in Turkey will require additional documents and processes.
 These are similar to those in the UK.
-Our guide explains PhD applications for a prospective PhD student.
+Our guide explains PhD applications for prospective students.

 In order to enter and live in Turkey for your PhD, you will be required to obtain a student visa and register your residence.
 Your prospective university will also assist you with these processes.

 As Turkey is not yet a full EU member state, most international students wishing to study a PhD at a Turkish university must obtain a student visa (including those from the EU, EEA and Switzerland).